Endometriosis and Infertility

 - Painful periods

-- Pain during or following sexual intercourse
+- Pain during or after sexual intercourse

-- Pain with bowel movements
+- Pain with bowel movements, especially during your period

 - Premenstrual spotting

 - Problems getting pregnant

 Risk Factors for Endometriosis